Mark Zuckerberg Sells 12,975 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 12,975 shares of Meta Platforms stock in a transaction that occurred on Monday, January 6th.
-The stock was sold at an average price of $618.42, for a total value of $8,023,999.50.
-Following the completion of the sale, the chief executive officer now directly owns 420,215 shares in the company, valued at $259,869,360.30.
-This represents a 3.00 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 12,975 shares of the business’s stock in a transaction dated Friday, January 10th.
+The stock was sold at an average price of $615.41, for a total value of $7,984,944.75.
+Following the sale, the chief executive officer now directly owns 381,290 shares of the company’s stock, valued at $234,649,678.90.
+This represents a 3.29 % decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.

 Mark Zuckerberg also recently made the following trade(s):